Nick Hardwick lifts the lid on the John Worboys case: 'Justice Secretary sacked me to save his own skin'

 Despite the lack of details, the High Court said the Parole Board should have made further inquiries into these matters.

-“The mistake was made by the Ministry of Justice," Prof Hardwick said.
-"I find it very difficult to see what the panel members could have reasonably done differently with the information they were presented with.
+“The mistake was made by the Ministry of Justice," Professor Hardwick said.
+“I find it very difficult to see what the panel members could have reasonably done differently with the information they were presented with.

 “The errors by the Ministry of Justice were made by people acting on behalf of the Secretary of State.
 He could have dealt with it differently.”